 Protecting Health in the Workplace

 Furthermore, our team was able to work with the employer’s EHS team to propose the replacement of the equipment.
 The employer was able to identify that by incurring the cost of replacing the equipment, they could avoid a substantial number of injuries each year—and it would more than pay for the costs of the new, more ergonomic machine.
-The employer realized that their workplace pandemic was the old, dangerous machine.
+The employer realized that their workplace pandemic was an old, dangerous machine.
 Their decision to replace it, founded on our review of their recordable injuries, saved money, avoided injuries, and avoided lost productivity.
 It was also widely praised by employees who appreciated having a newer, safer, and more comfortable machine to use.

 Identifying Your Workplace Pandemic

 During our study of workplace illnesses and injuries, you can identify where your workplace pandemic exists.
-A core component of our services is working to generate clear, accurate records leveraging our world-class IT and electronic health record system, so that our clients can view key performance indicators and understand their return on investment in occupational health, and so that they can view the objective data showing where their workplace pandemics exist.
+A core component of our services is working to generate clear, accurate records leveraging our world-class IT and electronic health record system so that our clients can view key performance indicators and understand their return on investment in occupational health and so that they can view the objective data showing where their workplace pandemics exist.
 We give our clients the tools to intervene and create a safer workplace.